agdsn/battleswitch/README.md

 # Battleswitch

-Battsleswitch is the switch-based version of the Seabattle game.
+Battsleswitch is the switch-based version of the Battleship game.

 ## Installation
 Get the code from Github and put it on a machine that has Python 3.
 Install the required